jamt9000/DVE/misc/README-template.md

 **AFLW-MTFL landmark regression**

+AFLW-MTFLis a dataset of faces which also includes landmark annotations.
+We use the P = 5 landmark test split (10,122 training images and 2,991 test images).
+The dataset can be obtained [here](https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/aflw/) and is described in this [2011 ICCV workshop paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.384.2988&rep=rep1&type=pdf).
+This dataset is implemented in the `AFLW` class in [data_loaders.py](data_loader/data_loaders.py).

 | Embed.
 Dim | Model | Error (%IOD) | Links |
 | :-----------: | :--: | :----: | :----: |